 Screen offers two Awards running in alternate years.
 Both attract a £1,000 prize.

-Annette Kuhn Debut Essay Award: now open for submissions
+Annette Kuhn Debut Essay Award

 The submitted essay should provide an original contribution to the theoretical or empirical exploration of screen media, but there are no requirements in terms of specific content or methodological approach.